LAAS-Orthopus-Explorer/explorer_ws/README.md

 You should see the robot making a circular motion in RViz and Gazebo.

-You can move the robot with cartesian control using a 3D mouse or the GUI by launching this command. (it is not working fine though)
+You can move the robot with cartesian control using a 3D mouse or the GUI by launching this command.

 * With KDL Solver
 ```